 AIU establishes various systems for audits and inspections and other processes to help ensure compliance with this Paragraph.
-As part of this effort, the AIU created a methodology for a Bio Action Form (BAF) Tracking Study Inspection.
-The goal of the study is to identify trends found within the AIU inspections, then recommend possible solutions for the office, the divisions, and specific Supervisors.
+As part of this effort, the AIU created a methodology for a BIO Action Form (BAF) Tracking Study Inspection.
+The goal of the study is to identify trends found within the AIU inspections, then recommend possible solutions for the Office, the divisions, and specific Supervisors.
 During the first quarter of 2022, AIU received approval on the BAF Tracking Study Inspection methodology.
-In this quarter, the BAF study was finalized and will be published in the fourth quarter of 2022.
+The BAF study was finalized was published in the fourth quarter of 2022.